iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted150003/report.md

 > Don't have any experience.
 Why are people so positive about this.
 This app just came out.
 No one can you really say what's going to happen.
 Here come the AI filled Dracos.<br> :date: __2021-01-01 00:48:41__

 > Evey news story says turn off Bluetooth because that is how people hack your phone.
 This turns on your Bluetooth forever all day.<br> :date: __2020-12-31 23:28:40__

-> App does not allow my phone to connect to other bluetooth devices.
-Would be useful but have to uninstall since it essentially breaks my Bluetooth.<br> :date: __2020-12-30 15:39:08__